czeczotka/running-conversions/README.md

  * query the activity for details such as time, pace, distance or splits

 ### what does it do?
- * for a given distance and pace calculate the finish time
+ * for a given distance and pace calculate the finish time (create an activity and get the time)
 ```
 input:  marathon at "5:41" time
 output: 3h59m48s